Christmas in London – The best time of the year

 6. Book an iglo

-Book an iglo?
-Yes, you can now book an iglo for the festive season.
-Take your pick from these lovely see-through versions in Tower Bridge, Southbank, Brixton, Stratford or Fulham.
+Book an igloo?
+Yes, you can now book an igloo for the festive season.
+In 2021 there are more than we can count.
+Take your pick from these lovely see-through versions at:

 7. Visit a Winter Garden

 There are all sorts of areas where you can enjoy the festive season with lights, delicious food and a glass of mulled wine.
-Kew Gardens is one of the best ones, but we shouldn’t leave out the Chinese Lantern Festival in Chiswick Park, or the rooftop winter gardens in Paddington, Brixton and Stratford.
-And what about Vauxhall Winter Village?
+Kew Gardens is one of the best ones, but we shouldn’t leave out London’s Rooftop Winter Forest in Paddington (Pergola Paddington), or Enchanted Woodland in Syon Park.

 There is absolutely enough to do and to see to bring you into that festive mood.
 So, loose the Netflix and get out there on a Christmas trip through London.
 Looking for things to do on Christmas Day?